Two Must-Have Tools to Customize Emails

 The two features we’ll look at are both available in the MailUp platform, and can be activated on request.
 The first is within the reach of all companies, the second requires skills with HTML and Liquid markup language.

-It’s possible, and it’s also very simple: the perfect tool is Conditional display, which lets companies set a filter in one (or more) blocks of the email during the message creation phase.
+It’s possible, and it’s also very simple: the perfect tool is Display conditions, which lets companies set a filter in one (or more) blocks of the email during the message creation phase.

-In practice, Conditional display lets you deliver emails to recipients which contain images and texts in line with their characteristics, preferences, and needs.
+In practice, Display conditions lets you deliver emails to recipients which contain images and texts in line with their characteristics, preferences, and needs.
 But let’s dive a little deeper.

 How does it work?